 Kansas experiences a variety of severe weather including tornadoes, severe thunderstorms with damaging winds and large hail, and flash flooding.
 Residents are encouraged to use this week, and the annual test day, to review their severe weather safety plans.
 Practice what you would do as if there were a real tornado warning.

-We will also be focusing on several different severe weather safety topics through the week.
+We will also be focusing on several different severe weather safety topics through the week inlcuding flooding with Wednesday March 4th proclaimed as Flood Awareness Day in Kansas.
 The planned topics for each day can be found below.

 Severe thunderstorms produce a variety of weather hazards including tornadoes, large hail, damaging straight line winds, flooding, and lightning.
 Now is the time to review Severe Weather Safety Information.